codeguyakash/codeguyakash/codeguyakash.md

 <img src="https://codeguyakash.github.io/akash/icons/giphy.gif" height="100" alt="html5 logo"  />

-# Hey, My name is <a href="https://twitter.com/codeguyakash">Akash</a> and I'm a Software Developer.
+# Hey, My name is <a href="https://twitter.com/codeguyakash">Akash (codeguyakash)</a> and I'm a Software Developer.

-### You can ping me on Twitter - <a href="https://twitter.com/codeguyakash">@codeguyakash</a>
+### About me

-## About me
+- I'm a skilled Full Stack Developer with expertise in ReactJs and experience building responsive, user-friendly websites using ReactJs, and Tailwind-CSS.

-- **💡 Specialization:** JavaScript & React, JavaScript is my playground, and React is my go-to toolkit.
-I believe in the power of user-friendly interfaces and seamless user experiences.
+- I also master the MERN stack (MongoDB, Express, React, Node.js).

-- 📚 I'm currently learning Full Stack Development.
+#### You can ping me on Twitter - <a href="https://twitter.com/codeguyakash">@codeguyakash</a>

 ## Tech Stack